Updated Content 1/23/2026

 Whether you’re saving for the future or just need to know where all your money is going, budgeting effectively can help.
-As an essential aspect of personal finance, budgeting is important for everyone because it can help you reach your financial goals, regardless of how much money you have now.
+As an essential aspect of personal finance, budgeting is important for everyone because it can help you reach your financial goals, regardless of your current income.

-Creating and maintaining a budget has many benefits including better financial security, a higher credit score, and less debt.
+Creating and maintaining a budget has many benefits, including better financial security, a higher credit score, and less debt.
 But how do you create an effective budget to reach your financial goals?
-Keep reading and find out our top budgeting tips!
+Keep reading this blog to find out Boardman Training Center’s (BTC) top budgeting tips!

 Create a Monthly Budget

-In order to know exactly how much money you’re receiving and spending each month, the first thing you need to do is create a monthly budget.
-Begin by adding up all the money you receive each month from things like jobs, side work, child support, and any other source.
-For jobs, be sure to use your after-tax pay, as this is what you can actually spend.
+To understand exactly how much money you earn and spend each month, the first step is to create a monthly budget.
+How to make a budget?
+Start by calculating all the income you receive each month, including wages, side jobs, child support, and any other sources.
+When considering your job income, use your after-tax pay, since this is the amount you actually have available to spend.

-The next step is to list out and add up all your monthly expenses.
+The next step is to list and total all your monthly expenses.
 This part can seem challenging if you have never created a budget before.
-To start, gather all your monthly bills, bank statements, and credit card statements, and list everything you spend money on, along with the monthly amount spent on each item.
-The personal finance experts at Credit.org recommend tracking these expenses:
+Gather all your monthly bills, bank statements, and credit card statements, and list everything you spend money on, along with the monthly amount spent on each item.
+Credit.org recommends tracking these expenses:

 - Housing – mortgage, rent, insurance